Home / Destinations / Japan / A Hakodate Itinerary – The Best Things to Do in Hakodate

 A gravestone at the Foreigner’s Cemetery in Hakodate and the entrance gates to the Chinese graveyard

-In the following years many other foreign sailors and diplomats were also buried here.
+In the following years many other foreign sailors and diplomats were also buried in the graveyard.

 Graves are grouped together by nationality, with separate sections dedicated to those from America, Russia, China, and Europe.
 Hugging a stretch of the coastline, all graves face out onto the sea.